My favorite time at Christmas is the Christmas Eve candlelight service. I love when all the candles are lit and everyone sings “Silent Night”.

 Be realistic about what you can get done and don’t worry about the “extras.”

-Be fully present by slowing down this holiday season.
+Be fully present by slowing down this Christmas season.

 If we aren’t careful, December can become a month of busyness, rushing from one place to the next, completing all of the tasks on our to-do lists.